Sinking & Settling Concrete Floor Slab Repair in Greater Green Bay

 Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.

-Do you have a concrete slab floor that is showing signs of sinking, sagging, or settling?
-Are the walls separating from the floor below or ceiling above?
+Do you have a concrete slab floor showing signs of sinking, sagging, or settling?
+Are the walls separating from the floor below or the ceiling above?

-Luckily, the foundation repair experts at Sure-Dry, LLC can help you solve this problem permanently!
-We provide a complete foundation repair solutions in Green Bay, Appleton, Oshkosh and nearby areas in Wisconsin.
+Luckily, the foundation repair experts at Sure-Dry can help you solve this problem permanently!
+We provide complete foundation repair solutions in Green Bay, Appleton, Oshkosh and nearby areas in Wisconsin.
 Call us today to get a free estimate.

 Signs of slab settlement